Ibilex (Cefalexin Monohydrate)

 How to Take Ibilex

 Follow all directions given to you by your doctor or pharmacist.
-Your doctor will tell you how much and how often you should take Ibilex based on your type of infection.
+Your doctor will tell you how much and how often you should take Ibilex based on the type of infection you have.

 Dosage Instructions

-Adults: Your doctor will determine your daily dose and timing.
-Children: The dose depends on the child’s age, weight and type of infection.
+For adults: Your doctor will determine the appropriate dose based on your infection type.
+For children: The dose depends on the child’s age, weight and type of infection.
+Take Ibilex at about the same time each day, spaced evenly apart.
+Capsules should be swallowed whole with a glass of water.
+For suspension, shake the bottle well then accurately measure the correct dose using a metric measure.
 Ibilex can be taken with or without food.
-Take at about the same time each day, spaced evenly apart.
-Capsules should be swallowed whole with water.
-For suspension, shake well and measure accurately using a metric measure.

 What If You Miss a Dose?

-If it’s almost time for your next dose, skip the missed dose and take your next dose when scheduled.
-Otherwise, take the missed dose as soon as you remember, then continue your normal schedule.
+If it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.
+Otherwise, take the missed dose as soon as you remember, and then go back to taking your medicine as you would normally.

 Important: Do not take a double dose to make up for the dose you missed.
-Keep taking Ibilex until you finish the pack or bottle, even if you feel better.
+Keep taking Ibilex until you finish the pack or bottle, even if you feel better, unless advised by your doctor.

 Available Tablet Strengths